vivekagr/AWS-SAA-C02-Course/README.md

 ### AWS::CloudFormation::Init

 **cfn-init** is a helper script installed on EC2 OS.
-This is a simple configuration management system.
+This is much more complex than User Data.

 - User Data is procedural and run by the OS line by line.
 - cfn-init can be procedural, but can also be desired state.